-AT&T's 4G LTE network turned on in several new markets and expanded in some existing citiesAlex Wagner - Deputy Managing Editor, News Desk
+AT&T's 4G LTE network turned on in several new markets and expanded in some existing citiesAlex Wagner - Editorial Director of News and Content

 AT&T's 4G LTE network is growing once again this morning, making its way into a handful of new locales across the U.S. and even expanding in a couple more.
 Here's where to find today's piping hot AT&T LTE coverage: